 Section 1: Eligibility & Online Application

-The Entrepreneurs Bootcamp is an Online Accelerator program that is open to:
+The Entrepreneurs Bootcamp is an Online Business Training Program that is open to:

 University of Kentucky international students may participate in Bootcamp.
 Note: international students seeking to form a startup in the United States should be aware that Visa/Citizenship status may affect their ability to start a company in the U.S. However, this status does NOT affect their ability to participate in the program or join as a team member.